Tow Truck Insurance Cost: Market Ranges + Calculator

 Will my Commercial Auto cover the car I'm towing? +

 NO. Standard Commercial Auto covers the tow truck itself — collision damage to the truck, liability for injuries the truck causes, etc. It does NOT cover the vehicle hooked to your truck.
 For that, you need On-Hook coverage (a separate endorsement, $400-$1,200/year typical).
 Operating without On-Hook is uncovered exposure on every job — one damaged customer vehicle can wipe out a year of revenue.
-Progressive Commercial On-Hook.
+III commercial-insurance basics.

 What happens if I damage a customer's vehicle in my storage yard? +

 That's a Garage Keepers Legal Liability claim — NOT a General Liability claim or a Commercial Auto claim.
 Garage Keepers specifically covers customers' vehicles in your custody on your property.
 Vandalism, theft, fire, falling trees, hail damage, collision while moving a vehicle in the yard — all Garage Keepers.
 Typical coverage $500-$1,500/year.
-Progressive Commercial Garage Keepers.
+III commercial-insurance basics.

 Do I need GL on top of Commercial Auto? +